itscodenation/curriculum-15-16/unitsYear2/10-portfolio/README.md

 * Try adding some CSS animations to your project.

 ##How to Submit
-Link this portfolio to you Linkedin and GitHub.
-Also email a link to the instructors
+The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to their repo at bit.ly/ScriptEdProjects**

+To push to GitHub run the following commands in your terminal:
+`git status`
+`git add .`
+`git commit -m "example comment"`
+`git push origin master`

+Also link this Portfolio to your LinkedIn profile.

 ##Homework
 Instructor will assign homework based on progress in class.